0xSpaceShard/starknet-devnet/README.md

 ## Lite mode

-Since Devnet 0.3.0, the effect of lite mode is minimal and currently only skips block hash calculation (replacing it with iterative numbering: `0x0`, `0x1`, `0x2`, ...).
+Since Devnet 0.3.0, the effect of lite mode is minimal and only skips block hash calculation (replacing it with iterative numbering: `0x0`, `0x1`, `0x2`, ...).
 Activate it by passing `--lite-mode` on startup.

 ## Restart